 All this emerged from the foundation of the US-initiated non-recognition of the Baltic states’ annexation and support for their legal continuity.

-This article was first published in Diplomaatia magazine – this is an enhanced and amended version. * The article was originally published on 3 September 2016; lightly amended on 4 July 2020.
+This article was first published in Diplomaatia magazine; this is an edited and amended version. * The article was originally published on 3 September 2016 and lightly edited on 4 July 2020 and 4 July 2021.
 Cover: President Reagan signed the Baltic Freedom Day proclamation in June each year starting from 1982.
 Official White House photo.